-- none None (No decryption of file's content on Client Host) - client CLIENT_AES256 (File must be Client-side AES256 encrypted) This encryption type is supported only on Object Storage systems from providers QCV1 and QVV1.
+- 0 None (No decryption of file's content on Client Host) - SERVER_AES256 (File can be Server-side AES256 encrypted or not encrypted) This encryption type is valid only if supported by the Object Storage system. - CLIENT_AES256 (File must be Client-side AES256 encrypted) This encryption type is supported only on Object Storage systems from providers QCV1 and QVV1.